-When the THUMS model was positioned and adjusted to mimic the tests of PMHSs 1 and 2, and after showing nearly matching peak values with the test-measured seat belt forces and displacements of selected anatomical landmarks (head CG, first and eighth thoracic vertebrae, greater trochanter), only a 6% risk of sustaining AIS 3+ chest injuries using the probabilistic strain-based fracture prediction method proposed by Forman et al. (2012) was predicted (Figures A.5 and A.6, see online supplement).
-THUMS predicted that the maximum X deformation occurred at the lower right aspect of the rib cage, where the THOR ATD measured the lowest resultant chest deflection (39.5 vs. 10.3 mm).
-Despite these differences in chest deformation and based on the similar head, spine, and pelvic displacements and the time history of the seat belt forces, the model was considered to provide a reasonable approximation of the kinematics and therefore of the interaction between the occupant and the restraints observed in the physical tests.
+When the THUMS model was positioned and adjusted to mimic the tests of PMHS 1 and 2, and after showing nearly matching peak values with the test measured seat belt forces and displacements of selected anatomical landmarks (head CG, first and eighth thoracic vertebrae, greater trochanter), predicted only a 6% risk of sustaining AIS 3+ chest injuries using the probabilistic strain-based fracture prediction method proposed by Forman et al. (2012) (Figure A.5 and Figure A.6).
+THUMS predicted that the maximum X deformation occurred at the lower right aspect of the ribcage, where the THOR ATD measured the lowest resultant chest deflection (39.5 mm vs. 10.3 mm).
+Despite these differences in chest deformation and based on the similar head, spine and pelvic displacements and the time history of the seat belt forces, the model was considered to provide a reasonable approximation of the kinematics and therefore of the interaction between the occupant and the restraints observed in the physical tests.